How to prune lavender that is woody

 2nd technique – layering

-Layering is the fact of burying a portion of a stem under soil.
+Layering is when you bury a portion of a stem under soil.
 Roots develop within a year.
-The layered stem can be cut out from the mother plant after one or two years.
+The layered stem can be cut out from the mother plant after one or two years, and replanted.

 3rd technique – the “donut method”

-A variation of the layering method is to bury the trunk and main branches of the old lavender plant.
+A variation of the layering method is to bury the trunk and main branches of the old lavender plant with potting mix.
 This is easy if the center is already bare with long branches falling over to every side.

 • Spread the main branches around in a star-shaped pattern.
 You can layer each one to have additional plants later on.
 Remove shorter branches that block sunlight to the center.